ASMCUE Travel Awards

 Awards Available: 1

-ASMCUE is pleased to offer the prestigious ASMCUE Textbook Travel Award to a first-time, in-person ASMCUE attendee who is currently teaching microbiology and developing a scholarly teaching practice to undergraduates at 2- or 4-year U.S. educational institution.
-This Textbook Travel Award will cover the ASM member early-bird registration plus 3 nights at an ASMCUE hotel, as designated by ASM staff.
-The 2025 ASMCUE Textbook awardee will be acknowledged at the conference and highlighted through conference materials.
+ASMCUE is pleased to offer the prestigious ASMCUE Textbook Travel Award to a first-time ASMCUE attendee who is currently teaching microbiology and developing a scholarly teaching practice to undergraduates at 2- or 4-year U.S. educational institution.
+This Textbook Travel Award covers registration, 3 nights at an ASMCUE hotel, as designated by ASM staff and a $250 travel stipend.
+The 2026 ASMCUE Textbook awardee will be acknowledged at the conference and highlighted through conference materials.

 Eligibility